swiftlang/swift/docs/WindowsCrossCompile.md

 # Cross-compiling Swift for Windows with `clang`

-This document describes how to cross compile Swift on Windows on a non-Windows host.
+This document describes how to cross compile Swift for Windows on a non-Windows host.
 For more context on the status of Swift on Windows in general, see [Getting Started with Swift on Windows](./Windows.md)